Monday, 22 October 2012

 'People who knew the truth, and told the truth, were ignored'.

-How many times has this kind of thing happened over the past fifty odd years at the BBC?
-And why don't people speak up about things going on around them which they know to be wrong?
+How many times has this kind of thing happened over the past fifty years at the BBC?
+Why don't people speak up about things going on around them which they know to be wrong?
 We all know the answer to that: they are afraid of muddying the waters, of ruining reputations, of tarring themselves with the same filthy brushes.
-Afraid, ultimately, of losing their own jobs.
+Afraid of losing their jobs.

 As former Fleet Street journalist turned Paul McCartney's publicist for twenty four years, Geoff Baker, comments on Facebook today,